top of page

 Passenger Complaints

 Piattran strives to offer safe, affordable and on time service.
-All PIATTRAN personnel should be friendly and courteous at all times.
-If you found your service experience did not meet expectations, you may contact Administration for problem resolution.
+Piattran personnel should always be friendly and courteous.
+If you find your service experience did not meet expectations, you may contact Administration for problem resolution.

 Door-to-Door Service